CMSgov/bcda-static-site/_pages/comparison-bcda-cclf.md

 - **Ensure data accuracy:** Compare and cross-reference both sources to access a wider variety of historical data and identify any discrepancies.
 - **Understand utilization patterns, health outcomes, and cost trends:** Combine CCLF files' enrollment data (e.g., start and end dates, coverage type, demographic details) with BCDA data.
 This can support population health management, risk stratification, and targeted intervention strategies.
-- **Evaluate care coordination and payment processes:** Combine BCDA’s enrollee insurance coverage details with the payment data from CCLF files.
-This can evaluate the coordination of benefits between Medicare and other insurers, determine primary or secondary payers, and assess the financial impact on all parties.
+- **Evaluate care coordination and payment processes:** Combine BCDA’s insurance coverage details with CCLF Files' payment data.
+This can evaluate the coordination of benefits between Medicare and other insurers, assess the financial impact on all parties, and identify primary or secondary payers.